-Tay-Sachs disease (TSD) is a fatal genetic disorder.
+Tay-Sachs disease (TSD) is a genetic disorder.
 It occurs when a fatty substance builds up in the brain.
 This causes progressive destruction of the brain.
 There are three forms:

-TSD occurs when both parent pass on the faulty genes.
+TSD occurs when both parents pass on the faulty genes.
 A person can have just one copy of the faulty gene.
 In this case, there are no symptoms.
 The person is called a carrier.

 Copyright © Nucleus Medical Media, Inc.

 Factors that increase your chance for TSD include:

 Babies with TSD may seem to develop normally until about 4-5 months of age when symptoms begin to occur.
 Symptoms may include:

 In some cases, the symptoms do not begin until age 2-5 years old.
 The condition progresses slowly, but most children with Tay-Sachs disease do not live beyond age 15 years.
 Symptoms may include:

 The doctor will ask about your child's symptoms and medical history.
 A physical exam will be done.
 The doctor may examine your child's eyes to look for a cherry red spot on the retina.

 Your child's bodily fluids may be tested.
 This can be done with blood tests.

 Filho JAF, Shapiro BE.
 Tay-Sachs disease.
 Arch Neurol.
 2004; 61:1466-1468.